quintusdias/glymur/docs/source/introduction.rst

     >>> glymur.runtests()

-Many tests are currently skipped; in fact most of them are skipped if you are relying on OpenJPEG 1.4 or 1.5.
-But the important thing, though, is whether or not any tests fail.
+Many tests are currently skipped; in fact most of them are skipped if you are relying on OpenJPEG 1.3, 1.4, or 1.5.
+The important thing, though, is whether or not any tests fail.